muratk3n/thirdwave/en/README.md

 ---

-Measuring relative distance between Moon and the Sun, in ancient times.
+Calculating distance ratios for Moon and the Sun, ancient times.

 Dude waited until it was half moon, then he knows Earth-Moon-Sun are at right angle (light has to hit perfectly from one side for that half